Links on SoundGuys may earn us a commission. Learn more.

 If you commute regularly, the Bose QuietComfort Earbuds’ active noise cancelling is a huge asset to you.
 It effectively reduces continuous droning sounds like the grind of a train car and roar of an engine to sound up to 90% quieter.
 I am shocked at how well the earbuds cancel out the noise emitted by my stationary bike setup.
 Normally when I bike, the resistance mechanism rattles the whole apartment, but I can hardly hear anything when ANC is set to 10 on the Bose QC Earbuds.

-The sliding scale allows you to make adjustments from levels 1-10, and inversely controls the transparency mode and ANC.
+The sliding scale allows you to adjust from levels 1-10, and inversely controls the transparency mode and ANC.
 As you decrease the ANC intensity, you increase the degree of ambient passthrough audio.
 It took me a moment to realize this, as the ambient noise mode sounds quite good compared to its competitors.
-It’s among the most natural-sounding executions of transparency hearing, and I prefer it over the Sony WF-1000XM3.
+It’s among the most natural-sounding executions of transparency hearing, and I prefer it over others like the Nothing Ear 1.

 How does the Bose QuietComfort Earbuds sound?